 Subcontractor premium recovery – It is common for subcontractors to contribute to the premium since all subcontractors obtain coverage through WRAP insurance.
 There are several methods used so this can be accomplished and of course we work with Owners/GC’s to maximize this recovery.

 Removal of “workmanship” or “faulty work” exclusions - The traditional GL often does not provide coverage for “faulty work” in itself, a resulting damage (bodily injury or property damage) must occur because of the faulty work to trigger a claim.
 Now, some courts say coverage is provided for “faulty work” for the GC if a sub does the work, other rulings disagree.
 Of course, each insurance company also has its own position on this too.
-Rather than worry about this, WRAP insurance can be purchased and the “faulty work” exclusions are traditionally removed.
+Rather than worry about this, an OCIP policy can be purchased and the “faulty work” exclusions are traditionally removed.
 So in theory, what may be labeled as “defects” may be covered under the insurance.